ocupop/refed-website/src/_states/iowa.md

           c.
 The name and address of the distributor or packer.
         legal_citation: Iowa Admin.
 Code r.
 21-36.8 (2013)
-      - title:
-        applies_to_food_type: Eggs
-        purpose_of_law: Sale after date not restricted
-        excerpted_language_from_the_law: No relevant state law.
-        legal_citation: No relevant state law.
     label_regulation:
       date_labels_required_for:
         - eggs